US Sailing Sanctioned Hands-On Safety at Sea Seminar

 Saturday, May 16, 2026

-• US Sailing Sanctioned International Offshore Safety at Sea Course with Hands-On Training certificate (ISAF Traditional) by completion of the US Sailing Online Offshore Safety at Sea Course (Units 1-15) in advance of and participating in the Hands-On Training Seminar
+Requires completion of the US Sailing Online Offshore Safety at Sea Course (Units 1–15) in advance, plus full participation in the hands-on seminar.

 Course Curriculum